 We provide a small fridge and you can freeze ice-packs on site if you wish to bring an extra cool box

-Wellies / walking boots / slippers – wellies are useful but the yurts are near gravel walkways and there is matting in the kitchen area so it is not too muddy.
+Wellies / walking boots / slippers – wellies are useful but the hut is near gravel walkways so it is not too muddy.

 Books, games and stories for the camp fire or perhaps pre-download a movie